 Because it’s so thick – almost like a white gravy – it also makes the meal even more filling than it usually would be.

-All you’ll need to whip up this quick, 35-minute chicken meal is flour, chicken, salt, pepper, canola oil, shallots, white wine, chicken broth, fresh parsley, and grapes.
+It’s a quick 35-minute chicken meal.
+You’ll need flour, chicken, salt, pepper, canola oil, shallots, white wine, chicken broth (or a chicken broth substitute), fresh parsley, and grapes.

 Yes, grapes.
 They add a lovely light sweetness that helps to cut through the savory taste,